 - Parents and family members of all students are welcomed and encouraged to become involved with their child's school and education; this includes parents and family members that have limited English proficiency, limited literacy, are economically disadvantaged, have disabilities, racial or ethnic minority background or are migratory children.
-Information related to school and parent programs, meetings, school reports and other activities are sent to the parents of participating children in a format, and to the extent practicable, in a language the parents can understand. - Parents are involved in the planning, review, evaluation and improvement of the Title I program, Parent and Family Engagement Policy and the School-Parent Compact at an annual parent meeting scheduled at a convenient time.
-This would include the planning and implementation of effective parent and family involvement activities. - Conduct, with meaningful parent and family involvement, an annual evaluation of the content and effectiveness of the Parent and Family Engagement Policy.
-Use the evaluation findings to design evidence-based strategies for more effective parental involvement, and to revise the Parent and Family Engagement Policy. - Opportunities are provided for parents and family members to participate in decisions related to the education of their child/children.
-The school and local educational agency shall provide other reasonable support for parental involvement activities. - Parents of participating children will be provided timely information about programs under this part, a description and explanation of the curriculum in use, the forms of academic assessment used to measure student progress and the achievement levels of the challenging State academic standards.
-The school will provide assistance, opportunities, and/or materials and training to help parents work with their children to improve their children's academic achievement in a format, and when feasible, in a language the parents and family members can understand.
+Information related to school and parent programs, meetings, school reports and other activities are sent to the parents of participating children in a format, and to the extent practicable, in a language the parents can understand. - Open House - Annual Parent Meeting - Parent Teacher Conferences - At Home Reading Program - Annual Read In - Report Cards and test scores sent home - School Concerts - Knight Pride assemblies - Translators for Parent Teacher Conferences as needed - Parents are involved in the planning, review, evaluation, and improvement of the Title I program, Parent and Family Engagement Policy and the School-Parent Compact at an annual parent meeting scheduled at a convenient time.
+This would include the planning and implementation of effective parent and family involvement activities. - Parent Meeting - Title 1 Review Team - Conduct, with meaningful parent and family involvement, an annual evaluation of the content and effectiveness of the Parent and Family Engagement Policy.
+Use the evaluation findings to design evidence-based strategies for more effective parental involvement, and to revise the Parent and Family Engagement Policy. - School Improvement Survey - Annual Title 1 Parent Survey - Opportunities are provided for parents and family members to participate in decisions related to the education of their child/children.
+The school and local educational agency shall provide other reasonable support for parental involvement activities. - School Survey